|

 | nMaxItemCount | estimation of max item count in the hash set |

 | nLoadFactor | load factor: estimation of max number of items in the bucket.
-Small integer up to 10, default is 1. |
+Small integer up to 10. |

 |